A WFOE in China

 - English friendly environment: China is also an English-Friendly business environment.
 Gain access to a new region while enjoying local work talent who speak high level English.

 - Dynamic business sector: It is an exciting, dynamic time to be opening a business in China.
 While there will continue to be opportunities as the Chinese market matures, the present offers a once-in-a-lifetime opportunity to get in on the ground floor, which can be irresistible to investors.

 Get help with your China business strategy

 As a leading provider of employment and payroll services, PEO, recruitment, and more, INS Global is poised to help you envision and execute your Chinese company formation strategy.
-Whether you need logistical support in the new business environment or payroll and tax services, let INS Global take care of everything, so you can focus on your areas of expertise.

 We have helped more than 300 companies grow global businesses, with many opening new offices in China.
 Our clients have come to rely on us for business incorporation and licensing, post-incorporation growth, and corporate strategizing that continues to support their goals.
 We have an intimate knowledge of Chinese regulations, permitting, licensing, payroll, invoicing, tax and business opportunities.
 Our team makes it easy and efficient to take your business overseas while complying with all legal and regulatory requirements that come with expanding into the Chinese market.